timeplus-io/docs/docs/proton-howto.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/j6FpXg5cfsA?si=Mo5UrviidxqkkXSb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-If you have data in local ClickHouse or ClickHouse Cloud, you can also use External Table to read data (upcoming new feature).
+If you have data in local ClickHouse or ClickHouse Cloud, you can also use [External Table](proton-clickhouse-external-table) to read data.

 ## How to read/write ClickHouse {#clickhouse}